jump-cellpainting/datasets/manifests/src/README.md

 ## Updating new versions

 To release a new set of assembled JUMP profiles, manually update the URLs in `profile_index.json` to point to the new location.
-If necessary, update the associated names for new dataset types.
+If necessary, update the associated names for new dataset types and (optionally) the permanent link to the version of the recipe that produced them.

 ## Update ETags to reflect new URLs